Vehicle Security Hints & Tips

 Thieves will break into vehicles to steal absolutely anything, so keep your vehicle interior clutter free and your belongings out of sight – even if you are parked at home.
 Anything goes – sunglasses, shoes, jackets, CDs, full carrier bags, mobile phones, sat navs and cash.
 Avoid leaving sat nav holders on the windscreen and wipe-off any circular suction marks left on the glass.
 Remove evidence of mobile devices such as charging cables and cases as opportunist thieves will break into a vehicle on the off-chance that a phone or tablet has been left in the vehicle.

-Lock the vehicle & remove keys from ignition.
+Lock the vehicle’s doors, windows & remove keys from ignition.

-When parked at home, place of work, fuel station or local shop – lock the doors and take your keys inside with you.
-From our experience, we find instances of stolen vehicles in which the keys are left in the ignition.
-Owners who leave their vehicle’s running, particularly in Winter months to defrost windows and warm the interior are prominent targets for many opportunist thieves.
+When parked at home, place of work, fuel station or local shop – lock the doors, close the windows and take your keys inside with you.
+From our experience, we find instances of stolen vehicles in which windows have been left down in summer months and the keys are left in the ignition.
+Owners who leave their vehicle’s running, particularly in winter months to defrost windows and warm the interior are prominent targets for many opportunist thieves.
 There are even be instances in which thieves have stolen the unattended, running vehicle with children passengers present in the back seat.
 Whilst defrosting and warming your vehicle – remain with your vehicle, be vigilant of your surroundings so you can keep yourself safe from an approach by a would-be thief.

 ID Marking & Etching